Youngs Crossing upgrade, Joyner

 Youngs Crossing Road closed due to flooding

-With the Youngs Crossing Road transport corridor being a critical link to the South East Queensland road network, this upgrade is one of the biggest road infrastructure projects to be delivered by Council and crucial to transport services within our region.
+With the Youngs Crossing Road transport corridor being a critical link to the South East Queensland road network, this upgrade is one of the biggest road infrastructure projects to be delivered by Council and is crucial to transport services within our region.

 Project alignment and key benefits